petyosi/react-virtuoso/docs/api-reference/table-virtuoso-api-reference.md

 slug: /table-virtuoso-api-reference/
 ---

-import Props from './api/interfaces/_component_interfaces_tablevirtuoso_.tablevirtuosoprops.md' import VirtuosoProps from './api/interfaces/_component_interfaces_virtuoso_.virtuosoprops.md' import Methods from './api/interfaces/_component_interfaces_virtuoso_.virtuosohandle.md'
+import Props from '../api/interfaces/TableVirtuosoProps.md' import Methods from '../api/interfaces/TableVirtuosoHandle.md'

 All properties are optional - by default, the component will render empty.